[Updated October 2018]

 Tietiesbaai Beach Camp, West Coast

 The amusingly named bay on the west coast is a favourite when it comes to rough and ready camping next to the sea.
 With its distinct rugged West Coast edge, the campsite at Tietiesbaai provides a diverse range of campgrounds to suit the tastes of every outdoorsman, even if cold showers and no electricity are par for the course.
-Setup near the ablutions for campsite convenience or choose a spot away from the crowd and nestle among the rocks for private holiday bliss.
-There are 60 caravanning and tenting sites available (grass and ground); none of them have power points.
+Set up near the ablutions for campsite convenience or choose a spot away from the crowd and nestle among the rocks for private holiday bliss.
+There are 60 caravanning and tenting sites available (grass and ground); none of them has power points.
 The possibility of strong South-Easters calls for sturdy tents, and if it gets all too much, the delightful village of Paternoster is just 6km down the road.

 Tietiesbaai Campsite is best suited to families.

-Tietiesbaai Camping Bookings: Titietiesbaai only accept fax or snail mail bookings.
+Tietiesbaai Camping Bookings: Titietiesbaai only accepts fax or snail mail bookings.
 So if you’re up to the task of excavating a fax machine or figuring out how to post a letter you can get them on 022 752 2015 (fax) or mail The Municipal Manager, Cape Columbine Nature Reserve, Private Bag X 12, Vredenburg, 7380.